googleapis/gapic-generator-kotlin/README.md

 Kgen is a protoc plugin for creating client libraries from protocol buffer definitions (version 3).

+## Examples

+You can find some examples, using Google Cloud APIs, in the [examples directory](examples/README.md).

 ## Getting Started

 You can use Kgen through the command line or with Gradle.
 Using Gradle is simplier in most